Beyond-Better/bb/docs/CONTRIBUTING.md

 - Use the past tense ("Added feature" not "Add feature").
 - Limit the first line to 72 characters or less.
 - Reference issues and pull requests liberally after the first line.
-- Ideally, all commit messages will come from BBai itself and be written by Claude.
+- Ideally, all commit messages will come from BB itself and be written by Claude.

 ## Pull Requests